waditya/namaste-react/Notes/Episode-07-Finding-the-Path.md

 ## useRouteError hook

 useRouteError is a hook given by React Router DOM.
 This hook gives more information about the error.

+## Outlet

+Whenever there is change in the path, outlet (in App.js) will be filled with the components in the path.

+## Link Component
+With conventional HTML-style anchoir tag (A href="/somelink"), the entire page lodes.

+Link component is a super power given by react-router-dm.
+With Link component, you can have hyper links and only component within that page re-loads instead of entire page.

+You can navigate to a different page without reloading the entire page.

+Link component is a super power given by React ROuter DOM

+# Single Page Application (SPA)

+React is a single page application (SPA).
+By clicking on links, the concerned componentis loaded.
+With SPA, we don't have to reload the website.

+## 2 types of routing in web application

+1. Server-side routing
+We have index.thml, contact.html, about.html, home.html.
+If we click on say contact.html, it will send a network call to contact.html and then render the page.

+2. Client-side routing
+We do not make network calls seperately for going to links.
+Only network call made is when making an API call.
+We don't make network call for web pages within a single page application.
+In the initial loading itself, we have details necessary to render the wen pages (components)